Date Scones with Orange and Walnut

 - Chop dates and walnuts and zest the orange.

-- In the bowl of a food processor, combine flour, sugar, baking powder, and salt.
+- In the bowl of a food processor, combine flour, baking powder, and salt.

 - Cut very cold butter into cubes and add to food processor with the dry ingredients.
 Pulse 4-5 times.
 The flour mixture should resemble coarse crumbs.